pdhende/JS30_challenge/README.md

 # javascript30_challenge
-This repository contains challenges from JavaScript30
+This repository contains challenges from JavaScript30 by @Wes Bos

+Day 1 : JavaScript Drum Kit